-- (A) Differences among institutional missions; - 167 (B) Strategies for promoting student access;
+151 (A) Differences among institutional missions;

+152 (B) Strategies for promoting student access;

-- 168 (C) Consideration of charges to out-of-state students; and - 169 (D) Such other policies as the commission and council consider appropriate; - (35) Assist governing boards in actions to implement general disease awareness initiatives to educate parents and students, particularly dormitory residents, about meningococcal meningitis; the potentially life-threatening dangers of contracting the infection; behaviors and activities that can increase risks; measures that can be taken to prevent contact or infection; and potential benefits of vaccination.
-The commission shall encourage governing boards that provide medical care to students to provide access to the vaccine for those who wish to receive it; and - (36) Notwithstanding any other provision of this code to the contrary sell, lease, convey or otherwise dispose of all or part of any real property that it owns, in accordance with §18B-19-1 et seq. of this code. - (37) Policy analysis and research focused on issues affecting institutions of higher education generally or a geographical region thereof; - (38) Development and approval of institutional mission definitions except the exempted schools, including use of incentive funds to influence institutional behavior in ways that are consistent with public priorities; - (39) Academic program review and approval for governing boards under its jurisdiction.
-The review and approval includes use of institutional missions as a template to judge the appropriateness of both new and existing programs and the authority to implement needed changes. - (A) The commission's authority to review and approve academic programs for the exempted schools is limited to programs that are proposed to be offered at a new location not presently served by that institution: Provided, That West Virginia University and the West Virginia University Institute of Technology are subject to the commission's authority as provided in §18B-
+153 (C) Consideration of charges to out-of-state students; and

+154 (D) Such other policies as the commission and council consider appropriate;

+(31) Assist governing boards in actions to implement general disease awareness initiatives to educate parents and students, particularly dormitory residents, about meningococcal meningitis; the potentially life-threatening dangers of contracting the infection; behaviors and activities that can increase risks; measures that can be taken to prevent contact or infection; and potential benefits of vaccination.
+The commission shall encourage governing boards that provide medical care to students to provide access to the vaccine for those who wish to receive it;

-1C-2 of this code:
+161 (32) Notwithstanding any other provision of this code to the contrary sell, lease, convey, 162 or otherwise dispose of all or part of any real property that it owns, in accordance with §18B-19163 1 et seq. of this code;

+164 (33) Policy analysis and research focused on issues affecting institutions of higher 165 education generally or a geographical region thereof;

+166 (34) Development and approval of institutional mission definitions except the statutorily 167 exempted schools and administratively exempted schools: Provided, That the commission may 168 use funds appropriated by the Legislature for incentive funds to influence institutional behavior in 169 ways that are consistent with public priorities, including the statutorily exempted schools and 170 administratively exempted schools;

+(35) Academic program review and approval for governing boards under its jurisdiction.
+The review and approval includes use of institutional missions as a template to judge the appropriateness of both new and existing programs and the authority to implement needed changes.

+(A) The commission's authority to review and approve academic programs for the statutorily exempted and administratively exempted schools is limited to programs that are proposed to be offered at a new location not presently served by that institution: Provided, That West Virginia University and the West Virginia University Institute of Technology are subject to the commission's authority as provided in §18B-1C-2 of this code.

-(B) In reviewing and approving academic programs, the commission shall focus on the following policy concerns:
+(B) In reviewing and approving academic programs, the commission shall focus on thefollowing policy concerns: